thiagomgd/geekosaurblog/src/posts/news/geekosaur-news-26.md

 ---

-_Currently Reading: Hollowpox (Nevermoor #3), How To: Absurd Scientific Advice for Common Real-World Problems Currently Watching: Servant, How I Met Your Father_
+_Currently Reading: Hollowpox (Nevermoor #3), How To: Absurd Scientific Advice for Common Real-World Problems Currently Watching: Lockwood & Co, Servant, How I Met Your Father_

 !!!

 ## Music

-## Considering Moving From Kindle To Kobo
+## Moving From Kindle To Kobo

+I made a decision to migrate from Kindle to Kobo.
+While I'm probably not going to buy a Kobo right now (I shouldn't, right?), I decided that I won't be buying any new Kindle books.

+It's not like I should buy any more books anyway, but you know how it is: you see a cool title on sale, and end up getting it.
+But that means 100s of books in my Kindle library that I haven't read yet, and probably never will.

 ## ???